Jon Sable: First series

 Jon Sable Freelance lasted 56 issues from June 1983 to February 1988 before being cancelled.
 While Grell wrote and drew all the covers, his last issue of interior art was #43.
 Late in this run Grell announced in the comic's own text pages that Tony DeZuniga would soon join him as the new artist.
+Just what happened to these plans is unclear, and soon the series was suspended.

+Second series

-Just what happened to these plans is unclear, but soon the series was suspended, and after a few months, Marv Wolfman was writing and Bill Jaaska was drawing a new series called Sable, with Grell having no part.
-This lasted 27 issues before cancellation.
-Marv Wolfman abruptly left the series after issue #23 and comic book fan Steve Kaye took over the writing chores for the final four issues.
-Fan favorite artist Tim Vigil provided covers for the remaining issues.
+Several months after the series was cancelled, Marv Wolfman began writing and Bill Jaaska drawing a new series called Sable, with Grell having no part.
+This series lasted 27 issues before cancellation.
+The cover to issue #21 featured early work from Steve Epting.
+Marv Wolfman abruptly left Sable after issue #23.
+Comic book fan Steve Kaye took over the writing chores for issues #24-27; fan favorite artist Tim Vigil provided covers for issues #23-27.

+Mike Grell’s Sable

 A third First Comics series, Mike Grell's Sable, reprinted the first ten issues of the original Jon Sable Freelance series.
 There was also a tie-in miniseries featuring one of the semi-recurring characters, a thief called Maggie The Cat, at Image Comics in 1996.
-Only 2 issues were released and the series was never completed.
-In 1997 Grell announced to write and draw the character in a new black-and-white Jon Sable Freelance from Caliber Comics, debuting in October, but the series never materialized.
+Only two issues were released and the series was never completed.
+In 1997, Grell announced he would be writing and drawing the character in a new black-and-white Jon Sable Freelance from Caliber Comics, debuting in October, but the series never materialized.

+Freelance: Bloodtrail

-After the title's cancellation (and First's ceasing operations), the character made some cameo appearances in some of Grell's other titles over the years.
-He did not receive his own series again until March 2005, when IDW Publishing released the first of a new six-issue mini-series titled Jon Sable Freelance: Bloodtrail (originally announced as Jon Sable, Freelance: Conspiracy) written and drawn by Grell.
-IDW have also been reprinting the entire original run in a series of trade paperbacks.
+After the title's cancellation (and First ceasing operations), the character made cameo appearances in some of Grell's other titles over the years.
+He would not receive his own series again until March 2005, when IDW Publishing released the first issue of a new six-issue mini-series titled Jon Sable Freelance: Bloodtrail (originally announced as Jon Sable, Freelance: Conspiracy) written and drawn by Grell.
+IDW has also been reprinting the entire original run in a series of trade paperbacks.

+Jon Sable: Ashes of Eden

 A new series, Jon Sable: Ashes of Eden, began publication as an online series in November 2007, and was published as a 5-issue mini-series beginning in 2009 and ending in 2010.

+Jon Sable: Rules of the Hunt

+Ashes of Eden ended with a tease for another adventure titled Jon Sable: Rules of the Hunt, although only the title was revealed at that time.
+In 2019, Mike Grell revealed some inked artwork and a brief description of the project on his official website: "...the untold story of Sable’s first case… and nearly his last.
+An African hunter in the concrete jungle sets out after the deadliest prey."
+Rules of the Hunt was later released as a Kickstarter-exclusive bonus book alongside a reprinting of the incomplete Maggie the Cat mini-series.